 What does Shibashi Qigong really mean?

 In modern days, it has come to mean a practice of 18 movements that encourages Qi development and harmony within the body.
+One of the best Qigong routines I teach to help patients manage their lymphoedema.
 This routine is uncomplicated and most people can master the easy movements within a week.

 The 18 movement Shibashi routine